IIMacGyverII/AIO-Travel-Scoop/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/IIMacGyverII/AIO-Travel-Scoop/blob/main/images/ss.webp?raw=true)

-All In One Travel Scoop is a traveling made easy application.
+AIO Travel Scoop is a traveling made easy application.
 Users would be able to book their vacation in one app just like that.
 Our app consist searches for: flights, hotels, cars, things to do, restaurant and weather.
 Users can sign up and create a log in account.

 <p align="right">(<a href="#top">back to top</a>)</p>